 New Item Notifications: Press the Clear button to remove the New Item exclamation points in the Library.
 Press the Reset button to restore the New Item list from the most recent update.

-Creating New Library Objects with Save As
+Creating New Library Objects with Save to Library

 For example, a light in the library may look just like one you install, but you call it a different name.
 You can make a copy of the original model, and save it with a unique name and symbol.